Value Shines: 5 High-Yield Income Stocks With More Upside

 Overall, 2020 has been a solid year for stocks: The Dow Jones (DIA), the S&P 500 (SPY), and the NASDAQ (QQQ) reached new highs this year.
 The performance of equity investments was very uneven, however, as Growth clearly outperformed Value this year:

 The growth-heavy NASDAQ has returned 43% year to date, while the other two indices have generated lower returns.
-The discrepancy is even wider when we compare the performance of the iShares 500 Value ETF (NYSEARCA:IVE) with the performance of the iShares 500 Growth ETF (NYSEARCA:IVW) - the former is up 0.3% this year, while the latter has returned 29% this year, or 100 times the performance of the former.
+The discrepancy is even wider when we compare the performance of the iShares 500 Value ETF (IVE) with the performance of the iShares 500 Growth ETF (IVW) - the former is up 0.3% this year, while the latter has returned 29% this year, or 100 times the performance of the former.

-During the pandemic, investors started to bid up stocks that would benefit from changes such as work from home, more online shopping, etc. Growth stocks such as Amazon (NASDAQ:AMZN), Microsoft (NASDAQ:MSFT), Zoom (NASDAQ:ZM) were bid up, while established, old-economy blue-chip stocks were sold off, which primarily hit value stocks.
+During the pandemic, investors started to bid up stocks that would benefit from changes such as work from home, more online shopping, etc. Growth stocks such as Amazon (AMZN), Microsoft (MSFT), Zoom (ZM) were bid up, while established, old-economy blue-chip stocks were sold off, which primarily hit value stocks.

 Following the positive vaccine news from Pfizer and BioNTech, and then a little later from Moderna, this trade reversed to some degree.
 Investors suddenly started to realize the value and opportunity during 2021 that some of these value stock laggards provide: